KDAB/KDDockWidgets/docs/book/src/installation_and_usage.md

 ## Building

+You can skip building manually and instead consume KDDockWidgets via [vcpkg](#using-via-vcpkg).

 Although the build system supports many options, you'll mostly use `-DKDDockWidgets_QT6=ON`, or don't use any option, which defaults to `Qt 5`.

 By default, KDDW will be built with support for both `QtWidgets` and `QtQuick`.
 If you want to save some binary space and compile time,